dotcontract/www-dotcontract-org/app/pages/docs/faqs/index.md

 #### What was DotContract designed for?

-DotContract is as a *general purpose* data repository for compliance, accounting, and governance data.
+DotContract is a *general purpose* data repository for compliance, accounting, and governance data.

 DotContracts can be used to govern anything from people in a partnership to computers in a data use agreement.